SBCURLEY/pands-weekly-tasks/README.md

 ## Topic 02 - Statements
 This program is called 'bank.py'.
 It prompts the user and reads in two money amounts (in cent), .e.g.
 55.
 It adds the two amounts.
-It prints out the the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount. e.g €1.20cd
+It prints out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount. e.g. €1.20

 ## Topic 03 - State (Variables)
-There are two programs for this topic -'accounts.py' and 'accounts2.py' The 'accounts.py' program reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).
+There are two programs for this topic -'accounts.py' and 'accounts2.py' The 'accounts.py' program reads in a 10-character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).
 The second program called 'accounts2.py' modify the accounts.py program to deal with account numbers of any length.
 It will only print the last four  - all before will be replaced with an x.

 ## Topic 04 - Controlling the Flow